voxpupuli/puppet-zram_generator/REFERENCE.md

 Data type: `Variant[Integer[1], String[1]]`

-The size of the zram device, as a function of MemTotal, both in MB.
+The size of the zram device, as a function of MemTotal or absolute, both in MB.

 Default value: `'min(ram / 2, 4096)'`